spacecatninja/craft-imager-x-bunny-transformer/README.md

 ],
 ```

-Each profile takes three settings:
+Each profile takes four settings:

 *hostname*: This is the Hostname for your zone.